-While the actual value would be defined in agreement, each TSO commits to an equal treatment of all interconnectors linking the same two synchronous area.
+Note that each TSO committed to a non-discriminatory treatment of all interconnectors linking the same two synchronous area.
 The enforced value will also be published on each TSO's website.
+Any future modification of the ramping rate for the interconnectors between ELIA LFC block and LFC block of Great-Britain will require a modification of the ELIA LFC block operational agreement.

 In order to deal with exceptional situations (such as massive simultaneous flow changes on all interconnectors between GB and CE) in the small GB synchronous area, National Grid requested ELIA to have the exceptional measure to further restrict the ramping rate.
-This would be done only when the absence of further limitation of the ramping rate would lead National Grid to emergency or if National Grid is already in emergency.
+In this case, ELIA, will accept to restrict equitably the ramp rates of all interconnectors between ELIA LFC block and the LFC block of Great-Britain.
+Equitable refers to an equal restriction in terms of ramp rate between all interconnectors between ELIA LFC block and the LFC block of Great-Britain.
+This would be done only when the absence of further limitation of the ramping rate would lead National Grid to emergency state or if National Grid is already in emergency.
 In these conditions, there is an obligation for mutual assistance between TSOs (as described in NC Emergency & Restoration), unless it would lead ELIA itself into emergency.
-ELIA added similar requirements in the ELIA LFCBOA because the requirements have to be common, but ELIA does not plan to use these additional restrictions.
-In such cases, a report will be issued in line with Article 14 paragraph 4 of NC Emergency & Restoration.
+ELIA does not defines a similar requirement upon ELIA's request in the ELIA LFCBOA because it does not foresee to use these additional restrictions.
+When this measure is applied, a report will be issued in line with Article 14 paragraph 4 of NC Emergency & Restoration.